dmayilyan/clipster/README.md

 # NOTE: Multiple patterns will be applied sequentially: last one will be used for selection.
 # This option also applies to email and uri patterns (which are processed before additional patterns).
 #pattern_as_selection = no

+# Shannon entropy with base e of the input text.
+For any input with new line(s) entropy calculation will be ignored.
+# entropy = 4.0

 # Comma-separated list of WM_CLASS properties for apps where clipboard changes should be ignored.
 # Used to ignore clipboard changes from sensitive apps, e.g. password managers.